houseofxyz/threat-INTel/README.md

 ## Threat INTel Reports

 Archive of publicly available threat/cybercrime INTel reports (mostly APT Reports but not limited to).
-Useful as a reference when you emulate/simulate threat actors on a daily basis.
+Useful as a reference when you emulate/simulate threat actors on a daily basis, or you are interested in TTPs/IOCs.
 Please create an issue if I'm missing a relevant Report.

 Warning: If you are looking for every type of publicly available documents and notes related to APTs have a look at [APTnotes](https://github.com/kbandla/APTnotes) and [aptnotes](https://github.com/aptnotes/data).
 Unfortunately the way they store and sort their data doesn't work for me anymore.

-**Note**: You can also find a [page](APT-Groups.md) with an attempt to sort these reports by APT group name, based on the `ThaiCert` [Threat Actor Encyclopedia](reports/2019/88665.pdf) and the [Group](https://attack.mitre.org/groups/) pages of the MITRE ATT&CK team.
+**Note**: You can also find a [page](APT-Groups.md) with an attempt to sort these reports by APT group name, mostly based on the `ThaiCert` [Threat Actor Encyclopedia](reports/2019/88665.pdf) and the [Group](https://attack.mitre.org/groups/) pages of the MITRE ATT&CK team.
 This is work in progress and you can find it here: [APT-Groups](APT-Groups.md).

 Depending on what you are looking for, you may also find this [page](Others.md) useful.